-6.1 Outline broadly the legal/statutory and organisational framework for the exploration and production ("development") of oil and natural gas reserves including: principal legislation; in whom the State's mineral rights to oil and natural gas are vested; Government authority or authorities responsible for the regulation of oil and natural gas development; and current major initiatives or policies of the Government (if any) in relation to oil and natural gas development.
+3.1 Outline broadly the legal/statutory and organisational framework for the exploration and production ("development") of oil and natural gas reserves including: principal legislation; in whom the State's mineral rights to oil and natural gas are vested; Government authority or authorities responsible for the regulation of oil and natural gas development; and current major initiatives or policies of the Government (if any) in relation to oil and natural gas development.

-The oil and natural gas sector in Albania is regulated by all the laws mentioned in question 2.1, as well as Law No. 102/2015 "On the natural gas sector" ("Law 102/2015"), and the Regulation on Licensing, Amendment, Partial or Integral Transfer, Withdrawal and Renewal of Licenses in the Gas Sector, as approved by the Albanian Energy Regulator Authority ("ERA") with Decision no. 9, dated 11.02.2011 ("Regulation 9/2011").
+The oil and natural gas sector in Albania is regulated by all the laws mentioned in question 2.1, as well as: Law No. 102/2015 "On the natural gas sector" ("Law 102/2015"); DCM 848/2016 "On the establishment of the company 'Albgaz' Sh.a. and determination of the public authority representing the state as shareholder of the company 'Albpetrol' sh.a. and 'Albgaz' Sh.a."
+(DCM 848/2016); and "Regulation on Procedures and Time Limits for Granting, Modification, Transfer or Licence Distribution in the Natural Gas Sector", approved by ERA with Decision No. 97, dated 04.07.2017 ("Regulation 97/2017").

-By virtue of Albanian law, all petroleum in its natural state is the exclusive property of the Albanian State, represented by the Ministry of Energy and Industry (the "MEI").
-The MEI is entitled to conclude petroleum agreements with any contractor interested in the research and production of oil and gas, granting them the right to research and produce as per the terms and conditions of the petroleum in the relevant contract area.
+By virtue of Albanian law, all petroleum in its natural state is the exclusive property of the Albanian State, represented by the Ministry of Infrastructure and Energy (the "MIE").
+The MIE is entitled to conclude petroleum agreements with any contractor interested in the research and production of oil and gas, granting them the right to research and produce as per the terms and conditions of the petroleum in the relevant contract area.

-The National Agency of Natural Resources is an institution dependent on the MEI.
+NANR is an institution dependent on the MIE.
 NANR is entitled to negotiate petroleum agreements, prepare the necessary documentation and practices concerning the granting of the permits, licences and authorisations in compliance with the law which enables an applicant to enter into agreements and to perform petroleum operations.

-Albpetrol Sh.A. ("Albpetrol") is a State-owned company, having as its object the production and trade of petroleum products based on the petroleum agreement concluded with the MEI on 26.07.1993 "On the authorization for the performance of Petroleum Operations", and having the right to grant to third parties a licence agreement for the areas under its administration.
+AlbpetrolSh.A. ("Albpetrol") is a State-owned company, having as its object the production and trade of petroleum products based on the petroleum agreement concluded with the MIE on 26.07.1993 "On the authorization for the performance of Petroleum Operations", and having the right to grant to third parties a licence agreement for the areas under its administration.